-SUPER STOCK 300 317cc maximum
+SUPER STOCK 250 264cc maximum

 SUPER STOCK 340 358cc maximum

 SUPER STOCK 440 464cc maximum

 SUPER STOCK 800 836cc maximum

 - 1. The engine must be OEM-for-the-model and year. - 2.
 Engine, engine mounts and exhaust must remain in original OEM locations for the chassis used in competition. - 3.
 Any internal modifications allowed to the engine.
 Cylinder head hold down kits allowed.
 Heads may not be changed to accept hold down kit.
 (Hold downs not allowed in IFS Superstock) - 4.
 No external modifications allowed.
 Engine must maintain OEM-for-the-model appearance.
 (One timing hole is allowed) - 5.
 Engine may only be bored to the class limit from which it is derived.
 No Stroke change is allowed.
 (No Sleeving Down) - 6.
 An engine support may be added between engine and frame. - 7.
-Existing Super Stock 300 class sleds that are built from 250 CC engines with designs that increase the displacement to a maximum of 317 CC will continue to be allowed.
-This is the only class that this practice is approved in.
-No other classes may be increased beyond the allowable overbore for the class derived from.
-(Does not apply to IFS Superstock) - 8.
-Aftermarket pistons allowed. - 9.
-Intake concept (for the engine) must be maintained (i.e., piston port, reed valve, etc.) - 10.
+Aftermarket pistons allowed. - 8.
+Intake concept (for the engine) must be maintained (i.e., piston port, reed valve, etc.) - 9.
 Round slide Mikuni carburetors from a stock qualified snowmobile only.
 No other carburetors allowed.
 No Flat slide/D.slide, or "peanut" carburetors allowed.
-Air intake silencers (air boxes) may be removed. - 11.
-Cooling system concept (for the engine) must be maintained and fully functioning (i.e., free-air, fan, etc.). - 12.
-Must be naturally aspirated. - 13.
+Air intake silencers (air boxes) may be removed. - 10.
+Cooling system concept (for the engine) must be maintained and fully functioning (i.e., free-air, fan, etc.). - 11.
+Must be naturally aspirated. - 12.
 OEM-for-the-model and year exhaust system must be used. - 12.
 Any 1985 and prior OEM ignition allowed.

-- 1. Any snowmobile brand OEM primary clutch allowed. - 2.
+- 1. Any snowmobile brand OEM primary clutch allowed. (no quick change clutches allowed) - 2.
 Any snowmobile brand OEM secondary clutch allowed.
-No roller secondary clutches allowed - 3.
+No roller secondary clutches allowed. - 3.
 Chain case must be OEM for the make and model. - 4.
 Chain case may be moved up to 2 inches.
 (Does not apply to IFS Superstock) - 5.
 Any track drive shaft and track drive sprockets allowed. - 6.
 Track drive shaft may be relocated a maximum distance of 2 inches.
 (Does not apply to IFS Superstock) - 7.
 For chassis without jackshaft, a jackshaft may not be added. - 8.
 Jackshaft models may use any jackshaft.
 (Superstock IFS No titanium jackshafts allowed) - 9.
 Brake components may be replaced.
 Must be commercially available and not modified.

 - 1. Skis must be aluminum or steel. - 2.
 Leaf springs must be steel and functional.
 Leaf spring minimum length: 20 inches.
 (Does not apply to IFS Superstock) - 3.
 Shock absorbers must be oil only, gas shock absorbers not allowed.
-(Superstock IFS, any hydraulic or gas single body shock allowed, no remote reservoir shocks allowed.) - Spindles and cross member ends must be enclosed. - Ski spreaders allowed.
+(Superstock IFS, any hydraulic or gas single body shock allowed, no remote reservoir shocks allowed.) - 4.
+Spindles and cross member ends must be enclosed. - 5.
+Ski spreaders allowed.
 Maximum increase 3 inches (each ski).
-(Does not apply to IFS Superstock) Any OEM or commercially available spindle is allowed.
+Maximum extension of ski stance is measured from centerline of spindle to centerline of spreader bolt up location for ski.
+The ski spreader may extend 1⁄2 .500 inch from the outer portion of the leaf spring (Does not apply to IFS Superstock) - 6.
+Any OEM or commercially available spindle is allowed.
 No modification to the spindle housing is allowed. - No Cobra skis allowed.
-(Does not apply to IFS Superstock) Steering column must be OEM-for-the-model (chassis).
-The handlebars and/or handlebar mounting bracket may be modified or replaced. - Any commercially available handlebar allowed.
+(Does not apply to IFS Superstock) - 8.
+Steering column must be OEM-for-the-model (chassis).
+The handlebars and/or handlebar mounting bracket may be modified or replaced. - 9.
+Any commercially available handlebar allowed.